 The maximum energies achievable at the TS of ULX bubbles makes them extremely interesting PeV accelerators.
-For this reason we explore also the role of ULXs as sources of Galactic CRs in the knee region.
+For this reason, we also explore the role of ULXs as sources of Galactic CRs in the knee region.

-The possible contribution of ULXs to the CR flux at Earth could be relevant if at least one of the following two scenarios is realized: (1) the Earth is close enough to a ULX as to allow CRs to reach us without escaping the Galaxy, or (2) there are enough ULXs in our Galaxy to allow their escaping CR flux to diffuse and fill the whole Galactic volume.
+The possible contribution of ULXs to the CR flux at Earth could be relevant if at least one of the following two scenarios is true: {(1) there are enough ULXs in our Galaxy to allow their escaping CR flux to diffuse and fill the whole Galactic volume; (2) the Earth is close enough to a ULX to allow CRs to reach us without escaping the Galaxy.}